nativescript-community/ui-material-components/packages/activityindicator/README.md

 ### Attributes

-Inherite from Nativescript [Activity Indicator](https://docs.nativescript.org/ui/ns-ui-widgets/activity-indicator) so it already has all the same attributes
+Inherite from NativeScript [Activity Indicator](https://docs.nativescript.org/ui/ns-ui-widgets/activity-indicator) so it already has all the same attributes